-The world of online magick is just 20 years old, having begun in the ‘good old days’ of Compuserve, when BBSs were the primary mode of transmitting information.
+The world of online magick is just about 20 years old, having begun in the ‘good old days’ of Compuserve, when BBSs were the primary mode of transmitting information.
 Rituals were held online as early as 1985, with participants have reported highly successful results, akin to those found arising from physical rituals.
 Like physical covens, virtual covens (which may also be called ‘temples, ’ ‘groves, ’ or ‘circles, ’) do not last very long.
 So online magickal teaching has quite a bit of history to it, but stable online groups do not.

 My coven, JaguarMoon has been working together for five years now.
 Online, that is an ancient tradition.
 Physically, we are at a place where it looks like we will be here for the long run.
 From our perspective, every piece of magick can be done online.
 We have healed; built an Astral Temple, honor the Deity at each Sabbat, invited prosperity into our lives, channeled energy toward peace and clear reasoning, and even initiated members.